leiachung41/frontendND/Classic_Arcade_Game_Clone/README.md

 Click on index.html and enjoy the app!

 ## How to play?
-- The player can move.:
+- The player can move:
   - up: press the keyboard ↑
   - down: press the keyboard ↓
   - right: press the keyboard →